Central Galapagos, Wolf & Darwin (8 Days / 7 Nights - 21 Dives)

 Next, from January-May, it’s Cabo Marshall at Isabela Island, with its populations of giant manta rays, mobulas, enormous schools of barracudas, Galapagos sharks, and sea lions.
 Flightless cormorants can be seen resting on the shores of Cabo Marshall.

 Or, from June to December, it’s a dive at Cabo Douglas to observe the gracious marine iguanas feeding on algae, underwater.
 First, you can observe them in the sun to warm up and later they will go into the sea to feed.
-Then at Vicente Roca, Isabela Island, its mola mola (the largest bony fish in the sea), turtles galore, Peruvian grunts, octopus, Galapagos bullhead shark, penguins, schools of black striped salemas, dolphins, tunas.
+Then at Vicente Roca, its mola mola (the largest bony fish in the sea), turtles galore, Peruvian grunts, octopus, Galapagos bullhead shark, penguins, schools of black striped salemas, dolphins, tunas.
 What a day!

-Finally, during the final full day, the liveaboard moves on to Cousins Rock to see sea lions, lots of barracudas, white tip reef sharks, eagle rays, nudibranchs, frogfish, and sometimes sea horses.
+Finally, during the final full day, the liveaboard moves on to Cousin's Rock to see sea lions, lots of barracuda, white tip reef sharks, eagle rays, nudibranchs, frogfish, and sometimes sea horses.
+In the afternoon, you will visit the Santa Cruz Highlands to see some lava formations and visit the famous giant tortoises in their natural habitat.

 Day 8